rmcwhae/russellmcwhae.ca/content/journal/uses.md

 ### Bodies

 -   Sony a6000
--   Sony NEX-6
+-   Sony NEX-6, converted to shoot infrared per [this walkthrough](http://www.ir-photo.net/ir_nex6mod.html)

 Though a bit dated now, these bodies work very well for stills and are quite light and compact.
-Newer, more expensive gear does not necessarily translate into better photos.

 ### Lenses